MOST DISTURBING:

 5. Bully (2001)

 -Larry Clark (of course...) directed this "coming of age" in your face teen drama based on Jim Schutze's novel, The True Story of High School Revenge released in 1998, which is based on a horrific story that occurred in Fort Lauderdale, Florida in 1993.
 The film centers on our main character, Marty Puccio (played perfectly by the late Brad Renfro) who is a lovable loser with some anger issues and a demented girlfriend, Lisa Connelly (played by Rachel Miner).
 Marty has been "best friends" with Bobby Kent (Nick Stahl) for as long as he can remember.
 But also as long as he can remember, he has been verbally and physically tormented by Bobby.
 Marty finally strikes the breaking point once his girlfriend is thrown into the mix through rape by Bobby.
 Enough is enough.
 What proceeds is a very unorganized plan by a bunch of high school boneheads and a creepy hitman (a Clark veteran, Leo Fitzpatrick) to murder Bobby and get away with it.
 If you know the story, they did not get away with it.
 Marty Puccio was executed, some served life in prison, and others served up to 10-15 years.
 It's a very tragic story and I can see why Clark gravitated to it.
 However, the film's subject matter is extremely rough as is every Clark film, right?
 There's graphic rape, gay anal sex on television, rough sex in general, brutal violence, oral sex, full frontal nudity, fowl language, and just disgusting subject matter all throughout.
 But I think Clark was trying to grasp the style of these characters and I can't say he did a poor job.
 These are how kids talk, even back in 1993.
 One thing I'l give props to Clark is the realism he brings to the screen.
 He is extremely risky when it comes bringing a story to the screen, and sometimes he fails (Ken Park) and sometimes he succeeds (Kids).
 But I can't decide if he succeeded or failed with Bully.
 It's a very cautionary tale and should definitely be shown to the public and open their eyes of what is going on with teen society.
 But I also think he could have toned it down a bit.
 I still think Clark gets an erection everytime he's signed onto to another teenager story, cause he knows he'll be putting graphic full frontal sex in there between a guy and a girl... or two guys for that matter.
 Clark's an interesting fella.
 I don't know him personally, but he has always fascinated me ever since Kids.
 Not one of his films have been marketable.
 NOT ONE.
 Much like James Toback (however I prefer Toback way more than Clark).
 But he is not really trying to make interesting art either.
 Or is he?
 Maybe in his mind, sexual orgies and over the top realism, and graphic rapes, are art to him.
 I wish I could pick this man's brain for 5 hours.
 He just really interests me.
 Anyway, Bully should NOT be seen by everyone.
 It's an extremelty disturbing take on a story of teen revenge gone completely wrong.
 I have to say, the major stand outs in this film are Mr. Nick Stahl and Mr. Brad Renfro.
 If you look back at the actual photographs of Bobby Kent and Marty Puccio, they looked nothing like them.
 Bobby Kent was actually a real big guy.
 Very buff, much like a line backer.
 And Nick Stahl is just really skinny.
 Kind of ripped, but nonetheless.
 Very small.
-But they both bring so much to the table and ran away with these characters, that if anything, there the ones to watch.
+But they both bring so much to the table and ran away with these characters, that if anything, there the ones to watch.6.
+Chaos (2005)

 -Now first off let me let you all know, that this film is a total waste of time and a major piece of garbage.
 It has no respect for humanity whatsoever and in no means serves any purpose.
 In the opening of this film, there is a notice that fades in over black warning the viewer of this film's graphic nature and to protect people in the future who might fall under this exact type of crime.
 Never seen that before.
 David DeFalco wrote and directed this disgusting picture (and he should rightfully be shot for it) which revolves around two young girls, Emily and Angelica (played by Chantal Degroat and Maya Barovich) who go to a rave in the woods and of course, are looking to score some drugs.
 So they get pursuaded by some sketchy chubby loser (quite unconvincingly I might add) to come over to his isolated cabin, and once they get there, what happens?
 That's right.
 They get abducted by the loser's psychopathic escape convict brother, Chaos (Kevin Gage) and his two psychopath goons, Swan and Daisy (Sage Stallone, yup, that's right.
 Sly's brother.
 And Kelly K.C.
 Quann).
 And what proceeds is a night of torture, physical abuse, graphic rape, and eventually brutal deaths.
 This film is also a complete rip off of Wes Craven's 1972 revenge classic, The Last House on the Left, but once the killers come to the victim's parents house for shelter and the parents find out they killed their daughter, there is still barely any redemption.
 Yes, two of the psychos die, but the main one (who did all the murdering) gets off scot free and shoots the mother in the head with a rifle!
 I mean, come on!
 What is the goddamn point then?
 If there's no redemption or revenge against the bad guys then why the hell should we watch this?
 Is DeFalco trying to show us reality to the T put on screen or something?
 Cause if he is, that's a pretty twisted way of doing it.
 The tagline for this film is "The Most Brutal Movie Ever Made."
 And I definitely agree with them.
 But I think it should have been replaced with, "The Shittiest Movie Ever Made," ya know... just to save the people a few bucks.
 Let me just mention a couple of the deaths real quick to give you a taste.
 The first girl gets her nipple torn off from Chaos, he chews on it, then shoves it down her throat making her vomit all over the place.
 She is then stabbed repeatedly in the back and is then raped by Chaos and Swan.
 I mean, even I had to pause this scene for a little bit to take a breather and I have extreme high tolerance for this kind of stuff (pretty sick, hmm?).
 The girl's friend is later on tied up and Chaos rams his hunting knife up her... well... you get the point.
 No need in describing this massacre any further.
 This film has an awful script (could have been written by a horny mentally unstable 16-year-old) and horrible acting.
 And did I mention it's only like 74 minutes!?
 What the hell?!
 Now I have no problem with graphic disturbing nature in films, but as long as it's done tastefully and there's a point to all of it.
 The Last House on the Left, for example, was done very nicely.
 Yes, it had a rather long rape scene, but after that, it seemed like everything was done subtly and had a "less is more" nature to it.
 This film, on the other hand, just throws it in your face.
 All it is, is blood, nudity, rapes, more blood, more nudity, stupid dialogue, bad acting, pointless ending, and oh yeah, more blood.
 There was no point in why we need to see this film, so please, ladies and gents, do yourself a favor, DO NOT watch this film.
 Hey, I remember reading all the stories about this on imdb.com, and I was very intrigued so I got it on my netflix, but even if your into edgy stuff like this, still don't watch it.
 I saw this by myself in my little apartment and I painfully regret every ounce of that moment in my life.
 It has no respect for humanity, no respect for the audience.
 Chaos is just a 74 minute stupid shockfest that is trying to be something it's clearly not.
 It suffocates the audience forcing them to watch what is being shown on screen.
 Less is more, DeFalco!
 LESS IS MORE!
 We don't always need to see EVERYTHING!
 Let me ask you something, Mr. DeFalco.
 You think it's cool to show women getting beaten, raped, and then slaughtered in the most graphic ways?
 Huh?
 Do ya?
 Well, then your one sick puppy.
 Cause it really seemed like the director got off on making this waste of film.
 I'd rather watch Chaos with Jason Statham than this one (no connection by the way).
 Having said all that, this film is one of the most cringing, sickening disgraces to all who watch it.
 If I wanted to get a real taste of crime reality, I'd watch America's Most Wanted or read a damn book.
 Anything's better than this trash.